yeshivadataanalytics/Lab-03/readme.md

 we will now execute the notebook get some twitter data, clean it, and place it in an S3 bucket

 #### 2.4.1 authenticate

-the first step in accessing our API is to authenticate ourselves and get a token we will utlize to connect and get our twitter data.
+the first step in accessing our API is to authenticate ourselves and get a token we will utilize to connect and get our twitter data.

 Twitter uses a kind of authentication called  OAuth 2.0 bearer token:
 here is some more information: